CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Save Nexus Session: Logged-in users can save their current team's state (including all members' stats, arsenals, crypto) to Firestore.
     - Load/Delete Nexus Session: Functionality added to settings dropdown.
     - Reset Nexus Session: Functionality added to settings dropdown.
-    - Changed "Party" to "Team" in all user-facing text.
+    - Changed "Party" to "Team" in all user-facing text for Nexus.
 - How to Play Page (`/how-to-play`):
-    - Created page to display game rules from `docs/game-rules.md`.
-    - Implemented server-side Markdown parsing that **omits specific shop item list sections**.
-Other basic formatting (headings, paragraphs) is applied.
+    - Page now uses `docs/Riddle_of_the_Beast_Rulebook.md`.
+    - Content is displayed in an Accordion format, with H1s and H2s as main collapsible sections.
+    - Specified shop and large table sections (like Loot Table, Mystery Table) are omitted from the display.
     - Added link to sidebar.
 - FAQ Page:
     - Content for App Questions and Board Game Concepts using accordion.